MakeSchool-Tutorials/web-7-react-redux-tetris-app/P07-Arranging-the-Page/content.md

 ---
-title: "Tetris - Arranging the Page"
+title: "Arranging the Page"
-slug: tetris-arranging-the-page
+slug: arranging-the-page
 ---

 Arranging the large UI elements on the page will